2359media/ios-dev-guide/README.md

     Each build needs one Scheme, so we will create 3 Schemes:
     **MyAppStaging**, **MyAppProduction** and **MyAppAppStore**, for
     staging build, production build and App Store build respectively.
-    Note that these schemes should be marked "Shared", so that they are added in the Git repository.
+    Note that these schemes should be marked "Shared", so that they will be added in the Git repository.

 	![3 Schemes](http://d.pr/i/nrhZ/5dfwYlsf+)